Opioid Painkiller Abuse

-Teens are among the most vulnerable for painkiller abuse.
+Teens are among the most vulnerable for opioid misuse.
 Teens often won't know the facts about painkiller abuse.
-Many teens will experiment with drugs at some point during their lives, and painkillers are often used because they're seen as being safer alternatives to illicit drugs.
+Many teens will experiment with drugs at some point during their lives, and prescription opioids are often used because they're seen as being safer alternatives to illicit drugs.

-According to the National Institute on Drug Abuse's 2015 Monitoring the Future Study 3:
+According to the National Institute on Drug Abuse's 2018 Monitoring the Future Study:7

 Painkiller Abuse question 6

 While opioid painkiller abuse can wreak havoc on a user's life, recovery is possible with the proper addiction treatment.

 Opioid addiction treatment typically starts with medical detox and stabilization, which involves a supervised, medication-managed withdrawal from the drug.5 In addition, there needs to be an assessment to see why the opioid was taken in the first place—be it for prescription use or nonmedical misuse.
 If the user suffers from a painful physical condition, alternative methods of pain management may be needed to best support recovery.

 A treatment plan is developed to help people achieve abstinence and sustain recovery.
 Counseling and therapy serve as the basis of professional treatment.
 Talk therapy is very effective, and it can help people work out what they need to do to get off painkillers and to cope with life without drugs.
 Additional therapeutic interventions will help people to make healthy changes to their thoughts and behaviors regarding their drug us.

 A treatment plan is developed to help people achieve abstinence and sustain recovery.